Medically reviewed by Patrick Carroll, MD

 There are more than 100 different types of HPV that have been identified.
 We know that some of them (types six and 11 specifically) cause genital warts, and others (16 and 18) cause most cervical cancer in women and anal cancer in both women and men.
 There are other high risk types known to cause cancer as well.

-In men, genital warts can show up on the tip or shaft of the penis.
+In men, genital warts from HPV can show up on the tip or shaft of the penis.
 They can also show up on the scrotum or anus and in the mouth or throat.

 Warts don’t usually cause discomfort, so the only way to detect them is by seeing or touching.
 It’s a good idea to inspect your genitals every now and again for new lumps or bumps.
 If you’re comfortable, enlist your partner to check on the spots that you can’t see very well (few people are flexible enough to examine their own anus, but mirrors can help you get pretty creative, if that’s your thing).